devleaks/storyrevealerjs/README.md

 starting value to an ending value, in a given time.
 The value representing the maximum length of the progress bar can also be provided.
 The progress bar animation starts when the page is displayed.
+The progress bar value can also be added to the bar.

 ```yaml
 progress-bar: